gregorio-project/hyphen-la/README.md

 See [tests](tests) directory for some tests.

-See [syllabifier](syllabifier) for a small python script using the patterns to hyphenate a text in a very simple way.
+See [scripts](scripts) for small python scripts using the patterns to hyphenate a text in a very simple way, or to check the patterns.

 ### Thanks